ai4nucleome/mutBERT/README.md

 [Run the scripts](./3-finetune-code/NT-downstream/scripts/) directly, it will automatically download the datasets and perform finetuning.

+P.S: You should use `dnabert2` environment to finetune DNABERT2 on NT-downstream Tasks.

 ### 6.2 Evaluate models on eQTL-Vep Tasks

 We used and modified `vep_embeddings.py` and `vep_svm.ipynb` at [Caduceus Model](https://github.com/kuleshov-group/caduceus/tree/main).

 [Run the scripts](./3-finetune-code/eQTL_VEP/scripts/) directly, it will automatically download the datasets and perform finetuning.

+P.S: You should use `dnabert2` environment to finetune DNABERT2 on eQTL-Vep Tasks.

 ## 7. Citation